Quirinus/MXLU_Documentation/README.md

 - Change: Maybe make the "Uniques" node in the menu not open the TU page on click (make it just a normal book that opens the sub-sections).
 - Change: Make clicking on a page_book tree open the tree and page, instead of just the page.
 - Fix: Check all files for outdated links to Laz's site: http://modsbylaz.hugelaser.com/ --> http://modsbylaz.vn.cz/
+- Fix (Claygame & Quirinus): Any proc rolls over after lvl 63. lvl 66 = 2.
+Looks like (o)skills cap at lvl 62 (so +65 = +62).
+Check for all instaces of it and fix on all pages.(CG: checked and corrected TU,SU,Sets,RW,Item Oskills page):
+ All is One full set bonus gives "100% Chance to cast level 66 Death of a God when you Die" idk if it casts a lvl 2 or lvl 66 ctc, check and correct it if needed.
+SSSU Short bow have +65 to OHMAN --> 62, looks like it caps instead of rolls over.
+SSSU spirit edge proc lvl 66 --> 2.
+Fixed on their own pages, and on proc/oskill list pages.